random-mdn/random-mdn-bot/README.md

 ## Structure

-The project uses [the Serverless Framework](https://serverless.com/) and currently provides one endpoint running in AWS.
-This endpoint does nothing else than responding with some JSON using a random npm package (`randomstring`).
+The project uses [the Serverless Framework](https://serverless.com/) and currently includes one function to run every six hours.

-Currently this function is set up in AWS to act as HTTP endpoint when we have the basic functionality ready (fetching and parsing the MDN sitemap and sending a tweet) it will be change to run once a day without being available via HTTP.
+### `tweet` – scheduled function (every 6 hours)

+The tweet function reads out the MDN sitemap, parses it and tweets the found article.

 ## Local development